Prospective Students – Transfer Equivalencies

 Certain basic courses such as college algebra, remedial courses, ESL courses, and the first unit of the foreign language taken during high school do not transfer.
 Technical courses and courses that UNC does not offer, such as agriculture and architecture, do not transfer.
 Professional school courses including business, journalism, education, and nursing rarely transfer.

-Students may transfer up to 75 semester hours from a four-year institution, or 64 hours from a two-year institution.
+Students may transfer up to 75 semester hours from any institution.
 A minimum of 45 semester hours must be earned at UNC-Chapel Hill in order to receive a degree from the University.

 To view a listing of courses that have previously been evaluated for transfer admission from your institution, please select one of the PDF databases below: